bluesky-social/atproto-website/content/specs/auth.md

 Additional requirements:

-- confidential clients publish one or more client authentication keys (public key) in the client metadata.
+- confidential clients must publish one or more client authentication keys (public key) in the client metadata.
 This can be either direct JWK format as JSON in the `jwks` field, or as a separate JWKS JSON object on the web linked by a `jwks_uri` URL.
 A `jwks_uri` URL must be a valid fully qualified URL with `https://` scheme.
 - confidential clients should periodically rotate client keys, adding new keys to the JWKS set and using then for new sessions, then removing old keys once they are no longer associated with any active auth sessions
 - confidential clients must include `token_endpoint_auth_method` as `private_key_jwt` in their client metadata document
 - confidential clients are expected to immediately remove client authentication keys from their client metadata if the key has been leaked or compromised